lalitx17/UAVPathOptimizer/ALGORITHM.md

 ## Challenges we ran into
 - **Scalability:** Running full grid-based clearance computations on large cities (>300k cells) caused performance bottlenecks.
 We had to introduce coarse grid fallbacks.
-- **Obstacle inflation:** Properly inflating obstacles to account for UAV wingspan and safety margins without overly restricting the map required careful tuning.
-- **Balancing heuristics:** Some heuristics dominated early, leading to suboptimal exploration.
-UCB scheduling fixed this but required tweaking parameters like exploration constant `c`.
-- **Integration with simulation:** Getting the planner to smoothly integrate with the simulation backend and avoiding cases where drones clipped through buildings required debugging.
+- **Integration with simulation:** Getting the planner to smoothly integrate with the simulation backend required debugging.

-## Accomplishments that we're proud of
+## Accomplishments that I'm proud of
 - Implemented a **working BMHA* planner** that dynamically chooses heuristics using bandit learning.
 - Achieved **collision-free flight paths** in dense urban maps with thousands of obstacles.
 - Designed an adaptive speed model where UAVs naturally **slow near buildings and accelerate in open areas**.
 - Demonstrated scalability with fallback methods for extremely large maps.
 - Created a foundation for **real-time UAV path replanning** in dynamic environments.

-## What we learned
+## What I learned
 - Classical AI planning methods like A* can be significantly enhanced with **modern learning-based decision strategies** (bandits).
 - Clearance-aware navigation is **just as important as shortest path** since safety and smoothness matter in UAV flight.
 - Integrating multiple heuristics requires not only careful weighting but also a mechanism to learn their utility in context.